 For any traditional wedding shoot, you need to think about your workflow, resources, gear, shooting conditions and more.
 Ask yourself, “How will I utilize my team to ensure a smooth production?” and “How can I create the best deliverables possible within a limited time period?”

-“Recommend for bringing 4k camera, ND filter for outdoor shot & live-view display for preview.
+“I’d recommend using a 4K camera, ND filter for outdoor shot & live-view display for preview.
 When [it’s a] sunny day, ND filter is used to gain the shutter speed 1/50 when shooting 25 fps video.
-This will prevent the flickering.
-Usually to shoot around 10 secs for several times, with horizontal & vertical shot variation.” – Hendra
+This will prevent flickering.
+Best to shoot several 10 second clips in both horizontal & vertical modes.” – Hendra

 “Make the subtlety work for you.
 Weddings are one of the most elegant things in the world and the subtle effects the cinemagraph makes are perfect for them.
 So go for those understated movements like the flicker of candle flames, the sway of wedding veils, etc. These captivate the viewers even more.” – Oly

 “Bring an assistant.
 My assistant and I discuss where we want to film a cinemagraph so that we are on the same page.
 She then sets up my tripod and lighting for me while I am capturing portraits.
 We are able to flow right along into the cinemagraph directly and there is no wasted time.” – Liz

 4. Editing Wedding Cinemagraphs

 If you’ve followed some of the best practices in #1-3, editing your wedding cinemagraphs will be a much faster process.
 Once you’ve spent some time determining the subtle and beautiful motions you want to use to preserve your clients’ memories and have shot them, you’ll have completed the bulk of the work during the actual shoot.
 When you bring your footage into Cinemagraph Pro, you simply need to mask to reveal the motion, select the number of repetitions of your cinemagraph and export.